Friday, March 6, 2015

 Rousseau revolts against the entire traditional concept of education.
 His general aim of education is given below:

-1. Education is a natural process not artificial.
+1. Education is a natural process, not artificial.

 2. Education is a development from within, not accretion from without.